 Bear Lake Road Timed Entry Permit

 During the spring, summer, and fall months, a timed entry permit is required to enter Rocky Mountain National Park.
 To access Bear Lake Road, you will need to select Option 1 when you make your reservation.
-In 2022, these permits were required from May 27 to October 10.
 Dates vary from year to year so always check the official reservation site for the most up-to-date information.

 No matter when you visit, you need to pay an entrance fee to Rocky Mountain National Park.
 This is $35 per vehicle for 7 days, or you can use a national parks pass like the America the Beautiful pass, which grants entry at no additional cost to over 2,000 sites within the US National Park System!
 It’s well worth in our opinion, so we linked it here to make it easy for you to order your own!